NicholasLangevin/MydotFiles/README.md

 ## Contents

-- vim ready for R, python and Latex (in progress..)
+- vim ready for R, python and Latex
 - git configuration
 - R configuration
 - bash configuration
+- tmux configuration

 ## How to install